ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/run-in-the-cloud/deployment-guide/ballerina-deployment-guidelines.md

 ---
 layout: ballerina-cloud-left-nav-pages-swanlake
-title: Ballerina Production Deployment Guidelines
+title: Ballerina production deployment guidelines
 description: This guideline is intended to provide a comprehensive overview of best practices and considerations when deploying Ballerina in a production environment.
 It covers deployment patterns, recommended configurations, Java compatibility, and security hardening tips to ensure your Ballerina applications run efficiently and securely.
 keywords: ballerina, programming language, services, cloud, kubernetes, docker
-permalink: /learn/run-ballerina-programs-in-the-cloud/code-to-cloud-deployment/
-active: code-to-cloud-deployment
+active: ballerina-deployment-guidelines
 intro: This guideline is intended to provide a comprehensive overview of best practices and considerations when deploying Ballerina in a production environment.
 It covers deployment patterns, recommended configurations, Java compatibility, and security hardening tips to ensure your Ballerina applications run efficiently and securely.
 ---